Fireman fighting Nelson fire bush fire faces 'unfair' deportation: Online petition questions immigration

 "He is a very active member and as can be seen is involved in fighting the current fires - and the immigration people want to send him and his family back to England," it states.

-"Everyone get behind this man we need people like him in NZ."
+"Everyone get behind this man.
+We need people like him in NZ."

-The petition has so far received over 5000 signatures, in less than 24 hours, and is addressed to the Minister of Immigration Iain Lees-Galloway.
+The petition has so far received more than 5000 signatures, in less than 24 hours, and is addressed to Minister of Immigration Iain Lees-Galloway.

 Steve and Gail Webster moved to Nelson from the United Kingdom in 2012 with their two teenage daughters.